THE WAIT IS OVER!

 3. Work from Home

 If going out and getting a job outside the home isn’t an option, consider finding a way to work from home instead.
 Do you stay home with your kids?
 Why not offer babysitting or after-school care for a few of their friends whose parents need childcare?
 Are you good with computers?
 How about becoming a Virtual Assistant?
 Do you sew?
 Why not offer a tailoring service or perhaps sell your own items on Etsy.com?
 Are you able to spot a diamond in the rough?
 You could salvage & spruce up old furniture then resell it on Craigslist.
 Still not sure what to do?
-These five ideas for making money online are a great place to start, or discover how to make money blogging.
+These fifteen ideas for making money at home are a great place to start, or discover how to make money blogging.

 “We cleaned out some big ticket “toys” (motorcycle, jeep, etc) to clear a line of debt and put a chunk in savings.
 My husband used the profit to buy a table saw that he now earns money with doing side projects.
 All side project earnings go straight to paying off debt.
 We’re free of a car loan, 3 student loans and 2 credit cards in the last 6 months.
 Thank the Lord!!” ~ Sarah Burmeister